This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Reduced environmental impact

-• Full control over ingredients
+• Absolute control over ingredients

-Cold saponification allows us to have full control over the ingredients used in the production of our soaps.
+Cold saponification allows us to have complete control over the ingredients used in the production of our soaps.
 By not requiring heat, more sensitive ingredients can be used, which could be altered or degraded at high temperatures, allowing for greater customization and quality control.

 • Authenticity and tradition

-Cold saponification allows us to have full control over the ingredients used in the production of our soaps.
+Cold saponification allows us to have complete control over the ingredients used in the production of our soaps.
 By not requiring heat, more sensitive ingredients can be used, which could be altered or degraded at high temperatures, allowing for greater customization and quality control .

 Why have we chosen cold saponification?